 We all know it’s important to keep transmission lines, power plants, warehouses, and smokestacks running efficiently.
-But there’s no way around it — infrastructure inspection is risky business.
-Or at least it has been.
+But there’s no way around it — infrastructure inspections are risky business.
+Or at least they have been.
 Sending workers up towers or on top of roofs contributes to falls, the leading cause of death in construction, according to OSHA.
 Helicopters are a fast way to inspect a pipeline or transmission line, but they pose a certain amount of risk as well.

 You can see where this is going.
 Many of the companies that I work with in energy, oil and gas, construction, and engineering were first drawn to drones as a way to improve worker safety.
 They prevent people from working at height as often and eliminate the risks of helicopters altogether.
 Of course, they quickly find that, in many cases, drones help them to identify weaknesses more quickly than older, riskier methods.
 This lowers risks for workers, and for the rest of us.
 More reliable energy pipelines, transmission lines, bridges, and roads benefit everyone.